1Vipul-Sharma/21DaysChallenge/full-stack-ECommerce/task.md

     - for that we are using mongoose package will help us in interacting with database easily

-DB me data write karne se pehle we have to create a model for the data that is going to be stored
+# Create a model for user

+    - Read about mongoose and model usage

+# Signup Route controller